Aler998/SimpleAdminPanel/README.md

 ## About Simple Admin Panel

-This is a project based on laravel with authentication system based on breeze and a simple bootstrap admin panel
+This is a project based on laravel with breeze authentication and a simple bootstrap admin panel

 ## Features